ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    It is REQUIRED of application profiles of this specificaton to specify the exact format and encoding of scope (REQ1).
 This includes defining the set of possible roles and their identifiers, as well as the corresponding encoding to use in the scope entries according to the used scope format.

-   If the application profile uses the AIF format, it is also REQUIRED to register its specific instance of "Toid" and "Tperm", as well as the corresponding Media Type and Content-Format, as per the guidelines in {{I-D.ietf-ace-aif}} (REQ2).
+   If the application profile uses the AIF format, it is also REQUIRED to register its specific instance of "Toid" and "Tperm", as well as the corresponding Media Type and Content-Format, as per the guidelines in {{RFC9237}} (REQ2).

    If the application profile uses the textual format, it MAY additionally specify CBOR values to use for abbreviating the role identifiers (OPT1).

 * 'audience', with an identifier of the KDC.

-As defined in {{I-D.ietf-ace-oauth-authz}}, other additional parameters can be included if necessary.
+As defined in {{RFC9200}}, other additional parameters can be included if necessary.

 ~~~~~~~~~~~~~~~~~~~~ CDDL
 gname = tstr